 Personal hygiene is extremely important for all students.
 Students are expected to be clean and free of odor while at school.
 Students should bathe and shampoo regularly, as well as use deodorant on a daily basis.
 Hair must be combed, clean, and well groomed.
-Shaved heads, including Mohawk-type haircuts are unacceptable.
-Hands and nails must be clean, i.e., wash after leaving work, physical education, and the technical classes.
+Hands and nails should be clean, i.e., wash after leaving work, physical education, and the technical classes.
 If it becomes apparent that a student is violating this section on personal hygiene, the student may be required by faculty and/or administration to bathe, shampoo or groom prior to returning to the classroom.
 If such a request is made, an attempt shall be made to keep the request confidential.